CLAIRE-Labo/python-ml-research-template/README.md

 This is a template used for starting Python machine-learning research projects with hardware acceleration at the EPFL CLAIRe (tentative name) lab.
-It features and encourages good practices for:
+It features and encourages best practices for:

 - Reproducible environments that run and provide a good development experience on multiple platforms with hardware acceleration.